sf-wdi-19-20/modules/w4_d2_1_mongo_relationships/README.md

 ##Route Design

-RESTful routing is the most popular modern convention for designing resource paths for nested data.
+Remember RESTful routing?
+It's the most popular modern convention for designing resource paths for nested data.
 Here is an example of an application that has routes for `Store` and `Item` models:

 ###RESTful Routing
 || | |